Pogroms in the Russian Empire: 1903–1906

 At a pogrom in Kerch in Crimea on 31 July 1905, the mayor ordered the police to fire at the self-defence group, and two fighters were killed (one of them, P. Kirilenko, was a Ukrainian who joined the Jewish defence group).
 The pogrom was conducted by the port workers apparently brought in for the purpose.

 After the publication of the Tsar's Manifesto of October 17, 1905, pogroms erupted in 660 towns mainly in the present-day Ukraine, in the Southern and Southeastern areas of the Pale of Settlement.
 In contrast, there were no pogroms in present-day Lithuania.
 There were also very few incidents in Belarus or Russia proper.
 There were 24 pogroms outside of the Pale of Settlement, but those were directed at the revolutionaries rather than Jews.

 Postcard depicting pogromists celebrating the murder and mutilation of Jews with shots of vodka.
 It was commonly believed that alcohol fueled the violence that characterized the killing of men, women, and children.

 Eyewitness account from local milkmen described the 1905 Odessa pogrom as follows:

 The three previous days they [Jewish family] had been in hiding.
 By Friday afternoon the pogrom was wrapping up.
 Friday night their neighbors, who were Russian, assured them that they could go home.
 They went and sat down for tea.
 And those same neighbors, it would seem, quietly let the killers in, since they never heard them knocking in the hallway.
 Suddenly, there was a knock on the door and strangers’ footsteps.
 The tea drinkers all hid: the servant by himself, the father by himself, the mother and daughter together.
 The killers found the mother and daughter first.
 They hit the mother in the head with an axe and cut the daughter’s arm.
 Their screams brought the father running, and he was taken down on the spot.
 The wounded mother was later taken to the hospital, while the daughter got off lightly.

 The greatest number of pogroms were registered in the Chernigov gubernia in northern Ukraine.
-The pogroms there in October 1905 took 800 Jewish lives, the material damages estimated at 70,000,000 rubles.
+The pogroms there in October 1905 took 800 Jewish lives, with the material damage estimated at 70,000,000 rubles.
 400 were killed in Odessa, over 150 in Rostov-on-Don, 67 in Yekaterinoslav, 54 in Minsk, 30 in Simferopol—over 40, in Orsha—over 30.

 In 1906, the pogroms continued: January — in Gomel, June — in Bialystok (ca. 80 dead), and August — in Siedlce (ca. 30 dead).
 The Russian secret police and the military personnel organized the massacres.

 In many of these incidents the most prominent non-soldier/police participants were railway workers, industrial workers, and small shopkeepers and craftsmen, and (if the town was a river port (e.g. Yekaterinoslav) or a seaport (e.g. Kerch)), waterfront workmen; peasants joined in mainly to loot.